Gradient-Free Privacy Leakage in Federated Language Models through Selective Weight Tampering: Introduction

-Besides exploiting this intrinsic vulnerability of the FL configuration in our attack design, we further investigate how to enhance the model's memorization of privacy-sensitive training data.
-The proposed methods stem from our crucial observation that some weights of an LLM are more susceptible to sensitive data points than others.
-Specifically, the model heads and nearby layers in the transformer blocks have the strongest influence \cite{mireshghallah2022memorization}.
-Therefore, modifying these selective weights of an LLM can effectively increase its memorization of privacy-sensitive data.
-Based on this inspection, we designed two methods for tuning the model weights and piloting them toward stronger memorization.
-The first one is called \emph{selective weights optimization (SWO)}, which takes the difference of selective weights between a fine-tuned (with privacy-sensitive data) model and another reference model into account and maximizes this difference.
-The second approach, named \emph{weights transformation learning (WTL)}, utilizes an end-to-end supervised algorithm to learn the hidden pattern of how those selective weights mutate from a reference model to a fine-tuned model.
-To the best of our knowledge, this is the first work that aims to maximize data memorization of LM to increase potential privacy leakage by tampering with its weights.
+Besides exploiting the FL configuration's intrinsic vulnerability in our attack design, we further investigate how an attacker could enhance the model's memorization of privacy-sensitive training data. {The proposed methods stem from the crucial observation that \emph{some weights of an LLM are more susceptible to sensitive data points than others due to their \textbf{out-of-distribution} nature.} Specifically, the MLP sub-layers in the last few transformer blocks have the strongest influence \cite{mireshghallah2022memorization, chen2024learnable}.
+Therefore, strategically adjusting these selective weights in an LLM can effectively improve its ability to memorize privacy-sensitive data.
+Based on this observation, we designed two methods for tuning the model weights and piloting them toward stronger memorization.
+The first one is a \emph{zeroth-order} method called \textbf{selective weights optimization (SWO)}, which takes into account the difference of selective weights between a fine-tuned (with privacy-sensitive data) model and another reference model, and then maximizes this difference.
+The second approach, named \textbf{weights transformation learning (WTL)}, utilizes an end-to-end supervised algorithm to learn the hidden pattern of how those selective weights mutate from a reference model to a fine-tuned model.
+The attacker may apply these techniques either actively during fine-tuning (referred to as \emph{dynamic} attack) or passively after the fine-tuning is done (referred to as \emph{static} attack).
+Our \emph{dynamic} mode of the attack closely resembles the recent line of works using model poisoning for Privacy Leakage \cite{zhang2023agrevader, 10190537, fowl2021robbing, wen2024privacy, feng2024privacy}.
+However, most of these existing works consider only centralized learning scenarios and poison the pre-trained model beforehand \cite{wen2024privacy, feng2024privacy, liu2024precurious}.
+They also presume strong adversarial capabilities, e.g., assuming the server to be an \emph{active} adversary \cite{nguyen2023active}, accessing the gradients \cite{10190537}, or changing the model's architecture \cite{fowl2021robbing}.
+In contrast, our \emph{static} attack, with no model poisoning or server cooperation, results in up to 63\% sensitive data reconstruction, while our \emph{dynamic} attack, involving active weight tampering during FL fine-tuning, improves the reconstruction rate up to 71\%.
+Both attack modes are highly effective on open-source LLMs, including Gemma \cite{team2024gemma}, Llama-2 \cite{touvron2023llama}, GPT-2 \cite{radford2019language}, and BERT \cite{devlin-etal-2019-bert}.
+We also emphasize that our attacks are not domain-specific.
+They are applicable as long as the sensitive texts are somewhat \emph{out-of-distribution} in nature, such as any domain-specific jargon, medical prescriptions, and forensic test results.
+Although previous works on Privacy Leakage attacks exploited the outlier nature of private texts \cite{carlini2019secret, huang2022large, lukas2023analyzing}, ours is the first work to maximize data memorization of a federated language model by tampering with its selective weights to increase the privacy leakage.
+Finally, we experiment with possible privacy defenses, including differential-privacy \cite{dwork_roth_dp} , regularization \cite{wu2023depn}, and scrubbing \cite{chowdhury2021adversarial}, and recommend the best possible combination of methods for an FL client to defend against such privacy leakage.
+Our main contributions are as follows: